A Lamperti-type representation of continuous-state branching processes with immigration: Introduction

-We view Theorems \ref{ExistenceTheorem} and \ref{CBIRepThm} as a first step in the construction of branching processes with immigration where the immigration can depend on the current value of the population.
-One generalization would be to consider solutions to\begin{esn} Z_t=x+X_{\int_0^t \imf{a}{s,Z_s}\, ds}+Y_{\int_0^t \imf{b}{s,Z_s}\, ds}, \end{esn}where $a$ is interpreted as the breeding rate and $b$ as the rate at which the arriving immigration is incorporated into the population.
-For example \cite{MR2500236} consider a continuous branching process where immigration is proportional to the current state of the population.
-This could be modeled by the equation\begin{esn} Z_t=x+X_{\int_0^t Z_s\, ds}+Y_{\int_0^t \alpha Z_s\, ds}, \end{esn}which, thanks to the particular case of Theorem \ref{CBIRepThm} stated by \cite{1967LampertiCSBP}, has the law of a $\imf{\cb}{\Psi-\alpha\Phi}$ started at $x$; this is the conclusion of \cite{MR2500236}, where they rigorously define the model in terms of a Poissonian construction of a more general class of CBI processes which is inspired in previous work of \cite{MR656509} for CBIs with continuous sample paths.
-Another representation of CBI processes, this time in terms of solutions to stochastic differential equations was given by \cite{MR2243880} under moment conditions.
+We view Theorems~\ref{ExistenceTheorem} and~\ref{CBIRepThm} as a first step in the construction of branching processes with immigration where the immigration can depend on the current value of the population.
+One generalization would be to consider solutions to

+where $a$ is interpreted as the breeding rate, and $b$ as the rate at which the arriving immigration is incorporated into the population.
+For example, \citet{MR2500236} consider a continuous branching process where immigration is proportional to the current state of the population.
+This could be modeled by the equation

+which, thanks to the particular case of Theorem~\ref{CBIRepThm} stated by \citet{1967LampertiCSBP}, has the law of a ${\cb( \Psi -\alpha\Phi)}$ started at $x$; this is the conclusion of \citet{MR2500236}, where they rigorously define the model in terms of a Poissonian construction of a more general class of CBI processes which is inspired in previous work of \citet{MR656509} for CBIs with continuous sample paths.
+Another representation of CBI processes, this time in terms of solutions to stochastic differential equations was given by \citet{MR2243880} under moment conditions.

-The usefulness of Theorem \ref{CBIRepThm} is two-fold: firstly, we can use known sample path properties of $X$ and $Y$ to deduce sample-path properties of $Z$, and secondly, this representation gives a particular coupling with monotonicity properties which are useful in limit theorems involving $Z$, as seen in Corollary \ref{ContinuityOfCBILawsCorollary}, Corollary \ref{LimitTheoremGWI}, and Theorem \ref{ExtensionOfPitman'sTheorem}.
-Simple applications of Theorem \ref{CBIRepThm} include the following. \begin{corollary}[\cite{MR0290475}] If $\Psi$ is the Laplace exponent of a spectrally positive L\'evy process and $\Phi$ is the Laplace exponent of a subordinator, there exists a $\cbi$ process with branching mechanism $\Psi$ and immigration mechanism $\Phi$. \end{corollary} \begin{corollary} A $\imf{\cbi}{\Psi,\Phi}$ process does not jump downwards. \end{corollary} \cite{MR2592395} give a direct proof of this when $\Phi=0$.
+The usefulness of Theorem~\ref{CBIRepThm} is two-fold: first, we can use known sample path properties of $X$ and $Y$ to deduce sample-path properties of $Z$, and second, this representation gives a particular coupling with monotonicity properties which are useful in limit theorems involving $Z$, as seen in Corollaries~\ref{ContinuityOfCBILawsCorollary}, \ref{LimitTheoremGWI} and Theorem \ref {ExtensionOfPitmansTheorem}.
+Simple applications of Theorem \ref {CBIRepThm} include the following. \begin{corollary}[{[\citet{MR0290475}]}] If $\Psi$ is the Laplace exponent of a spectrally positive L\'evy process, and $\Phi$ is the Laplace exponent of a subordinator, there exists a CBI process with branching mechanism $\Psi$ and immigration mechanism $\Phi$. \end{corollary} \begin{corollary} A ${\cbi( \Psi,\Phi)}$ process does not jump downward.\vadjust{\goodbreak} \end{corollary} \citet{MR2592395} give a direct proof of this when $\Phi=0$. \begin{corollary} Let $Z$ be a ${\cbi( \Psi,\Phi)}$ that starts at $x>0$, let $\tilde\Phi$ be the right-continuous inverse of $\Psi$, and define